UOA-Heart-Mechanics-Research/biv-me/README.md

 Example data is available in the `example/` folder, including input DICOMs, output GPFiles, configuration files, and results for testing and reference.

 For a detailed description of the full pipeline, please refer to:
-*Dillon JR, Mauger C, Zhao D, Deng Y, Petersen SE, McCulloch AD, Young AA, Nash MP.
+**Dillon JR, Mauger C, Zhao D, Deng Y, Petersen SE, McCulloch AD, Young AA, Nash MP.
 An open-source end-to-end pipeline for generating 3D+t biventricular meshes from cardiac magnetic resonance imaging.
-In: Functional Imaging and Modeling of the Heart (FIMH) 2025. (in press)*
+In: Functional Imaging and Modeling of the Heart (FIMH) 2025. (in press)**

-For a detailed description regarding the fitting, please refer to:
+For a detailed description regarding the fitting of the biventricular model, please refer to:
-*Mauger, C., Gilbert, K., Suinesiaputra, A., Pontre, B., Omens, J., McCulloch, A., & Young, A. (2018, July).
+**Mauger, C., Gilbert, K., Suinesiaputra, A., Pontre, B., Omens, J., McCulloch, A., & Young, A. (2018, July).
 An iterative diffeomorphic algorithm for registration of subdivision surfaces: application to congenital heart disease.
 In 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) (pp. 596-599).
-IEEE.* [DOI: 10.1109/EMBC.2018.8512394](https://doi.org/10.1109/EMBC.2018.8512394)
+IEEE.** [DOI: 10.1109/EMBC.2018.8512394](https://doi.org/10.1109/EMBC.2018.8512394)

 ## 🚀 Installation Guide
 -----------------------------------------------